DaAlbrecht/thesis-TEKO/content/Implementation.typ

 caption: [MessageOptions]
 )<MessageOptions>

-When replaying a message from the stream, the messages gets published again.
-The API supports to add a uid to a custom header.
-Additionally, the API supports to add a timestamp to the message.
+When replaying a message from the stream, the message gets published again.
+The API supports adding a uid to a custom header.
+Additionally, the API supports adding a timestamp to the message.
 Both options are configurable using environment variables and are optional.

 #figure(